 I can't get enough electric viola. [more inside]

-Another live tune, from July 2010's Sengawa Jazz/Art Festival in Tokyo. here I'm playing a diddley bow, the Marron Glacé Guitar
+Another live tune, from July 2010's Sengawa Jazz/Art Festival in Tokyo. here I'm playing a diddley bow, the Marron Glacé Guitar.
+Video of this same performance can be seen here.

 I just can't stay away from this song, it has a power over me.
-This time it's with my diddley bow (the Marron Glacé Guitar
+This time it's with my diddley bow (the Marron Glacé Guitar).
+At the end of the song, Death momentarily overtook me and made me attack the instrument with one of these.
+Video of this same performance at YouTube.

 Amped up version of a song I posted a few days ago.
 Gnarly guitars, Hammond organ, sweet harmonies, in a Television / Big Star / Matthew Sweet frame of mind. [more inside]

 Another live recording from the opening hours of January 1, 2010, coming at you from deepest Shimokitazawa, Tokyo.
-I'm playing the Dan Moi (Vietnamese jaw harp) here, and singing about the all-too-common concern of Tokyoites: missing that saishuu densha
+I'm playing the Dan Moi (Vietnamese jaw harp) here, and singing about the all-too-common concern of Tokyoites: missing that saishuu densha.
+Video of this same performance at YouTube or Vimeo

 Solo harmonica uptempo version of a classic Christmas tune. [more inside]